stevegraham/slanger/README.md

                                     "Y88P"

-Slanger API server listening on port 4567
+Jagan API server listening on port 4567
-Slanger WebSocket server listening on port 8080
+Jagan WebSocket server listening on port 8080

 </pre>

-## Modifying your application code to use the Slanger service
+## Modifying your application code to use the Jagan service

-Once you have a Slanger instance listening for incoming connections you need to alter you application code to use the Slanger endpoint instead of Pusher.
+Once you have a Jagan instance listening for incoming connections you need to alter you application code to use the Jagan endpoint instead of Pusher.
 Fortunately this is very simple, unobtrusive, easily reversable, and very painless.

 First you will need to add code to your server side component that publishes events to the Pusher HTTP REST API, usually this means telling the Pusher client to use a different host and port, e.g. consider this Ruby example